 << No 39 : 12 March 1976 >> On 9 May 1975, at 12 noon, on the thirtieth anniversary of the victory over German fascism, a Jewish anti-fascist meeting took place in Minsk.
 War veterans, former partisans and young people gathered in the former ghetto district.
 About five hundred people were present, including Jews from … Continue reading In Defence of Davidovich, 1975-1976 (39.4)

-Searches, Interrogations and Arrests: Jan-May 1972 (25.2)
+Searches, Interrogations, Arrests: Jan-May 1972 (25.2)

 << No 25 : 20 May 1972 >> MOSCOW On 20 April 1972 the arrest took place of the store-keeper of the Institute of Psychology of the Academy of Pedagogical Sciences, Pyotr Petrovich STARCHIK (b.
 1937).
 He has two children: the elder is 6, the younger 10 months.
-The investigation into his case is being … Continue reading Searches, Interrogations and Arrests: Jan-May 1972 (25.2)
+The investigation into his case is being … Continue reading Searches, Interrogations, Arrests: Jan-May 1972 (25.2)

 Tatyana Khodorovich, “No Thought Trials in the USSR”, May 1976 (40.1)

-<< No 40 : 20 May 1976 >> Statement by Tatiana Khodorovich At trials in Odessa, Moscow, Omsk and Vilnius, people have again been prosecuted and found guilty of thoughts they have expressed – and even thoughts they have not expressed.
+<< No 40 : 20 May 1976 >> Statement by Tatiana KHODOROVICH.
+At trials in Odessa, Moscow, Omsk and Vilnius, people have again been prosecuted and found guilty of thoughts they have expressed – and even thoughts they have not expressed.
 Sentences have been passed as follows: Vyacheslav Igrunov – sent to an ordinary psychiatric … Continue reading Tatyana Khodorovich, “No Thought Trials in the USSR”, May 1976 (40.1)

 The Moscow Appeal (February 1974)

-The Trial of Sergei Kovalyov, 9-12 December 1975 (38.3)
+The Trial of S. Kovalyov, 9-12 December 1975 (38.3)

-<<31 December 1975, No 38>> The trial in the case of S.A.
-Kovalyov (CCEs 34-37) took place on 9-12 December in Vilnius, at the Supreme Court of the Lithuanian SSR.
-[For Kovalyov's arrest in December 1974, see CCE 34.1] The chairman of the court was M. Ignotas, a member of the Supreme Court of the … Continue reading The Trial of Sergei Kovalyov, 9-12 December 1975 (38.3)
+<<31 December 1975, No 38>> The trial in the case of Sergei KOVALYOV (CCEs 34-37) took place on 9-12 December in Vilnius, at the Supreme Court of the Lithuanian SSR.
+[For Kovalyov's arrest in December 1974, see CCE 34.1] The chairman of the court was M. Ignotas, a member of the Supreme Court of the … Continue reading The Trial of S. Kovalyov, 9-12 December 1975 (38.3)

 Dyadkin & Gorbachev’s trial, September 1980 (58.20)